 Be warned, these are not your polite Midsomer murders.
 Thorne is bloodier and more overtly violent than many other foreign TV shows on Netflix.
 Criminal Minds, which is not everyone’s cup of tea, might be the closest comparison for American viewers.

 The Thorne TV series can found on both Netflix and Amazon.
+(Update: As of April, 2022, Thorne is on AcornTV.
+It is no longer found on Netflix in the US.)
 Though there have been talks about additional seasons, Morrissey’s other projects have kept the series on hold.
-On Netflix, the episodes of each series are combined into a single “movie” that clocks in at over two hours.
-On Amazon Prime, each series streams as three, forty-five minute, episodes.
+On Amazon Prime and AcornTV, each series streams as three, forty-five minute, episodes.
 Regardless of the provider you choose, Thorne is an entertaining TV series for fans of crime dramas.